gearglow/ReptiliaWithATwist/The List.md

 The other two cackled.

-A few minutes later the Durmstrang delegation arrived, on a derelict pirate ship rising from the depths of the lake on a whirlpool.
+A few minutes later the Durmstrang delegation arrived, on a derelict galleon rising from the depths of the lake on a whirlpool.
 As the ship docked, a gangplank was lowered by hands unseen, and the students marched down, led by their headmaster.
 He had a goatee, close-cropped black hair with silver streaks, and an oily demeanor.
 Like his students, he was draped in heavy furs.

 "Headmaster Dumbledore!"
 He cried jovially, clasping hands with him.